blakesmods/web/apps/web/content/docs/mysticalcustomization/editing-crops.md

 ### Glint
 <u-badge color="green">2.0.0+</u-badge>

-You can enable the enchantment glint effect for this crops items.
+You can enable the enchantment glint effect for this crop's items.
 ```json
 {
   "glint": true